chrisgrieser/shimmering-obsidian/README.md

 ➡️ [Documentation of CSS-related Features](documentation/CSS-related%20Features.md)

-### Features for Developers
+### Features for Developers 🆕
-- 🆕 Quick Access to cheat sheets for Plugin Development, e.g. Obsidian API
+- 🆕 Quick Access to cheat sheets for Plugin Development, e.g. the Obsidian API
 - ✴️ Quickly open various development-related folders
+- 🆕 Open a local plugin's folder in Finder or the Terminal
+- 🆕 Quick Copy of a plugin's ID
-- 🆕 Clone a plugin's repository via the Plugin Search
+- Clone a plugin's repository via the Plugin Search
-- 🆕 Open the Vault's root in the default Terminal or in Finder
+- Open the Vault's root in the default Terminal or in Finder
-- 🆕 Add & Update Beta Plugins via BRAT
+- Add & Update Beta Plugins via [BRAT](https://github.com/TfTHacker/obsidian42-brat)

 ➡️ [Documentation of Features for Developers](documentation/Features%20for%20Developers.md)

 ## Credits

 ### Thanks
-- Big shoutout to @koala for developing the [metadata extractor plugin](https://github.com/kometenstaub/metadata-extractor), for which this workflow is right now the main client.
+- Big shout-out to @koala for developing the [metadata extractor plugin](https://github.com/kometenstaub/metadata-extractor), for which this workflow is right now the main client.
 - Also thanks to [@Vinzent03](https://github.com/Vinzent03) for his invaluable [Advanced URI plugin](https://github.com/Vinzent03/obsidian-advanced-uri), which enables Alfred to control various aspects of Obsidian.
 - Main icon by [Jack Liu](https://www.reddit.com/user/jackliu1219), with some additional icons from [Freepik](https://www.freepik.com/).